Don’t go to Saba Island in the Caribbean

 Saba’s deep waters are known for their world-class diving.
 Scuba divers were the first to arrive and fall in love with Saba’s world-class water.
 The region boasts one of the healthiest oceans in the world with spectacular pinnacles (islands of volcanic rock that never formed), stunning seamounts, drop-offs, walls, thriving coral reefs, and caves that start 40 feet deep.

 Scuba divers now have a new find to explore off the Saban coast.
-The Saba Archaeological Center discovered two large ship cannons crossed one on top of the other during a sea-floor survey.
-They are both nearly 8.2 feet long.
-It appears they were sunk, to reduce weight on a ship or perhaps to keep them from enemy hands since there’s no evidence of a shipwreck nearby.
+During a sea-floor survey, the Saba Archaeological Center discovered two large ship cannons, one nearly 8.2 feet long, crossed on top of each other.
+They appear to have been sunk to reduce the weight of a ship or perhaps to keep them from enemy hands since there’s no evidence of a shipwreck nearby.

-While scuba diving you’ll see a mind-boggling variety of fish – sharks, turtles, and marine life that you don’t normally see in the Caribbean Sea.
+While scuba diving, you’ll see a mind-boggling variety of fish – sharks, turtles, and marine life- that you wouldn’t normally see in the Caribbean Sea.
 Credit goes to the sustainability-minded residents.
 They chose to establish a National Marine Park circling the island in 1987 before any damage was done.
 All marine life is protected around the island.

 Snorkeling